 After sorting out a tourist visa, next you need to find out what it will take for you to get a residence permit or extended stay visa.
 The nomenclature can vary depending on the country.
 [Read: Difference between getting a visa and a residence permit in Croatia]

 Skipping this step is the biggest mistake people can make.
 Unfortunately, many people think they can just show up in a country and live there, and that is simply not the case.

 Too often I’ve heard from people who have moved abroad without doing any research into their options for living in that country legally.
 Finding out after arrival that you can’t get residency can have stressful and expensive consequences.
 I’ve been told it can inspire one to dunk their head in a toilet.

-You can view all of the options for getting temporary residency in Croatia here.
+You can view all of the options for getting a temporary residency in Croatia here.

-You can view our residency guides for specific nationalities to live in Croatia here.
+You can view our residency guides for specific nationalities living in Croatia here.